Compare: 2009 Swine Flu Pandemic (H1N1) Versus the 2020 Coronavirus Pandemic

-Although it is not unusual in pandemics, over time, the fatality rate of COVID-19 has steadily decreased.
+Although it is not unusual in pandemics, over time, the fatality rate of COVID-19 has steadily decreased, the same as it happened during the swine flu pandemic.
 For example, according to the China CDC study, in patients whose symptoms began between January 1, 2020 and January 10, 2020, the fatality rate was an astonishing 15.6%.
 But in the patients who didn’t report illness until February 1 to February 11, in China, it was 0.8%.

 Still, STAT writes, “It’s worth noting that even after China got the death rate down to 0.7%, or even 0.4%, that’s still about four to seven times greater than the death rate for seasonal flu.
 (The rate for the flu is about 0.1%—or 1 in 1,000 patients.)”